Road Safety and Traffic Management

 The City of Whitehorse has a short and intense construction season with much of our essential construction work happening during our summer construction months.
 The City and contractors strive to manage safety and traffic to protect all road users, construction workers, the general public, and minimize overall traffic disruptions.

 Contractors wishing to use the street for construction purposes require a Street Occupancy Permit.
-A street occupancy permit requires approval by the City Engineer.
+A Street Occupancy Permit requires approval by the City Engineer.

 Click here to learn more about our ongoing construction projects, upcoming road work and street closures.